-- 1. An applicant for a collective mark shall submit the regulations governing its use. - 2.
+- 1. An applicant for a collective mark shall submit the regulations governing its use to the office. - 2.
 The regulations governing use shall specify at least the persons authorised to use the mark, the conditions of membership of the association and the conditions of use of the mark, including sanctions.
-The regulations governing use of a mark referred to in Article 30(3) shall authorise any person whose goods or services originate in the geographical area concerned to become a member of the association which is the proprietor of the mark, provided that the person fulfills all the other conditions of the regulations.
+The regulations governing use of a mark referred to in Article 30(3) shall authorise any person whose goods or services originate in the geographical area concerned to become a member of the association which is the proprietor of the mark, provided that the person fulfils all the other conditions of the regulations.

-Article 32 Refusal of the application
+Refusal of the Application

-- 1. In addition to the grounds for refusal of a trade mark application provided for in Articles 4 and 5, where appropriate, with the exception of Art.
-4(1)(c) concerning signs or indications which may serve, in trade, to designate the geographical origin of the goods or services36 and without prejudice to the right of an office not to undertake examination ex officio of relative grounds pursuant to Article 41(2), an application for a collective mark shall be refused where the provisions of Articles 28(2), 30 or 31 are not satisfied, or where the regulations governing use are contrary to public policy or to accepted principles of morality.37 - 2.
-Deleted. - 3.
-An application shall not be refused if the applicant, as a result of amendment of the regulations governing use, meets the requirements of paragraph 1.
+1. In addition to the grounds for refusal of a trade mark application provided for in Articles 4 and 5, where appropriate, with the exception of Art.
+4(1)(c) concerning signs or indications which may serve, in trade, to designate the geographical origin of the goods or services and without prejudice to the right of an office not to undertake examination ex officio of relative grounds, an application for a collective mark shall be refused where the provisions of Articles 28(2), 30 or 31 are not satisfied, or where the regulations governing use are contrary to public policy or to accepted principles of morality.